danielbodnar/awesome-stars/README.md

 ## docker

+- [gruntwork-io/terratest](https://github.com/gruntwork-io/terratest) - Terratest is a Go library that makes it easier to write automated tests for your infrastructure code.
+- [robusta-dev/robusta](https://github.com/robusta-dev/robusta) - Kubernetes observability and automation, with an awesome Prometheus integration
+- [crazy-max/diun](https://github.com/crazy-max/diun) - Receive notifications when an image is updated on a Docker registry
+- [testcontainers/testcontainers-go](https://github.com/testcontainers/testcontainers-go) - Testcontainers for Go is a Go package that makes it simple to create and clean up container-based dependencies for automated integration/smoke tests.
+The clean, easy-to-use API enables developers to p
+- [ory/dockertest](https://github.com/ory/dockertest) - Write better integration tests!
+Dockertest helps you boot up ephermal docker images for your Go tests with minimal work.
+- [spantaleev/matrix-docker-ansible-deploy](https://github.com/spantaleev/matrix-docker-ansible-deploy) - 🐳 Matrix (An open network for secure, decentralized communication) server setup using Ansible and Docker
+- [WeihanLi/docker-env](https://github.com/WeihanLi/docker-env) - some docker images build environment
 - [CodeverDotDev/codever](https://github.com/CodeverDotDev/codever) - Bookmarks, Snippets and Notes Manager for Developers & Co (website)
 - [ssbostan/tondra](https://github.com/ssbostan/tondra) - Continuous Development on Kubernetes environments with Skaffold
 - [amandakelake/blog](https://github.com/amandakelake/blog) - think more！learn more!